navanchauhan/navanchauhan.github.io/Content/posts/2024-03-21-Polynomial-Regression-in-TensorFlow-2.md

 ## Position vs Salary Dataset

-Again, we will be using the [https://drive.google.com/file/d/1tNL4jxZEfpaP4oflfSn6pIHJX7Pachm9/view](Salary vs Position Dataset)
+Again, we will be using the [Salary vs Position Dataset](https://drive.google.com/file/d/1tNL4jxZEfpaP4oflfSn6pIHJX7Pachm9/view)

 If you are in a Python Notebook environment like Kaggle or Google Colaboratory, you can simply run:
 ```Termcap